Kruutteri/Minecraft-black-block-destroyer/README.md

 # Minecraft-black-block-destroyer
 Pretty useless but cool I guess.
 Destroys all the black blocks in a 20x20 arena.
+The thing I most proud with this code is the function that I made to calculate the distance of a block using the y-cordinate from your own computer screen.
+Everything else is pretty basic I would say.
+Cool mini-project regardless.

 What libraries you need:
 pip install pyautogui